heritai/ml_challenge_emergency_response/README.md

 The `feature_engineering.py` module is responsible for all feature engineering processes.
 Currently, it includes:

-*   Calculating the Haversine distance between geographical coordinates for spatial features.
+*   Calculating Haversine distance between geographical coordinates for spatial features.
 *   Extracting temporal features from datetime columns (e.g., hour, day of week, month, quarter).
 *   Imputing missing values to ensure data completeness.
 *   Applying one-hot encoding to categorical features for model compatibility.
 *   Standardizing numerical features to optimize model performance.

 This module is designed for easy customization and extension; users are encouraged to add new features or modify existing ones.
-Special emphasis should be placed on leveraging and incorporating features derived from OSRM data, which can significantly enhance predictive accuracy.
+Special emphasis should be placed on leveraging and incorporating features derived from OSRM data, as these can significantly enhance predictive accuracy.

 ## Model Training